 I came across a helpful list of gift ideas for those living with arthritis, and this made me wonder if you might need some inspiration if you happen to be shopping for a special heart patient on your gift list – at Christmastime, or for any occasion.

-Personally, I’m hoping Santa stuffs a new electric heating pad into my stocking, hint, hint.
-But I decided to turn to my always generous-of-spirit heart sisters to ask other heart disease survivors: “What’s on YOUR Christmas wish list this year?”
+Personally, I’m not hoping for more “stuff” this season (except maybe a a new electric heating pad from Santa), hint, hint.
+But I decided to turn to my always generous-of-spirit heart sisters to ask other heart disease folks: “What’s on YOUR Christmas wish list this year?”
 Here are some of their informed responses . . .

 - I’d love a gift certificate for a relaxing massage.

 - How about a brand new car with heated seats?! 🙂